All posts

 local isAlive = true

 local means the variable is scoped to the current block.
 Almost always use local.
-Skipping local makes the variable global, which Roblox doesn't love.
+Skipping it makes the variable global, which is slower and leaks across your script.

 2. Functions